ncoghlan/pulpdist/doc/plugins.rst

 * ``latest_link_name``: If provided and not ``None``, a local symbolic link is created with this name that points to the most recent snapshot after each sync operation.
 By default, no symbolic link is created.
+* ``sync_latest_only``: If provided and true, only the most recent remote snapshot will be mirrored locally.
+By default, all remote snapshots are mirrored.

 Snapshot Delta Sync